Sumukha-Rao-H/chat-mate-client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### firebase api
+### firebase and postgres setup

-Create a firebase.js file in the directory "/src/firebase/firebase.js" and paste your firebase api_key and other info in it.
+Enter your firebase secrets and postgres secrets and other info in the .env file in the root directory.